TPGNN: Learning High-order Information in Dynamic Graphs via Temporal Propagation

 \subsubsection{Message passing}

-After messages are generated on each anchor node, these messages are propagated to the $k$-hop neighbors simultaneously.
-Since the most recent interacted neighbors are empirically verified to preserve the essential evolving information \cite{rossi2020temporal}, we sample the most recent interacted nodes as temporal neighbors to prevent the overload computation.
-If the message is passed to the 2-hop neighbors for the anchor node via a 2-hop path, we refer to the message as 2-hop message, which is then utilized to update the 2-hop memory.
-Note that a message can be passed to a node via different paths with varying lengths.
-For the sake of simplicity, we leverage the identity function to encode the messages at each layer.
-We will consider designing a complicated message passing function (e.g., time encoding) in future work.
+Once the messages are generated for each anchor node, they are simultaneously propagated to the $k$-hop neighbors.
+To prevent overload computation, we sample the most recently interacted nodes as temporal neighbors since they are known to preserve essential evolving information \cite{rossi2020temporal}.
+If a message is propagated to a 2-hop neighbor via a 2-hop path, we refer to it as a 2-hop message, which is then used to update the 2-hop memory.
+It is noteworthy that a message can be passed to a node via different paths with varying lengths.
+For simplicity, we leverage the identity function to encode the messages at each layer.
+We plan to explore more complex message passing functions (e.g., time decay) in future work.